M.G. "Pat" RobertsonFounder

 - And others

-Numerous governors, state legislators and mayors have recognized Robertson’s humanitarian efforts with citations.
+Numerous governors, state legislators, and mayors recognized Robertson’s humanitarian efforts.
 Just a few of his honors include:

 - Humanitarian of the Year, 1982, by Food for the Hungry